 It seems every yard, business, sidewalk and street median is lined with flowers.
 Even the balconies, light poles and rooftops overflow with hanging containers filled with lush plantings.
 Is everyone a gardener here?
 And in the rainy season, Vancouver’s gardens are havens for walks and respite.

-The city has many public gardens to explore; the VanDusen Botanical Garden, the Queen Elizabeth Park quarry gardens, the gardens on the campus of the University of British Columbia, plus the Stanley Park gardens and the Dr. Sun Yat-Sen Classical Chinese Garden.
+The city has many botanical gardens to explore; the VanDusen Botanical Garden, the Queen Elizabeth Park quarry gardens, the gardens on the campus of the University of British Columbia, plus the Stanley Park gardens and the Dr. Sun Yat-Sen Classical Chinese Garden.

 Most public universities that teach horticulture tend to have a botanical garden, but at the University of British Columbia (UBC) there are three noteworthy gardens to visit.